Graduate Program in Neuroscience & Physiology at the School of Medicine

 The GPNP operates within the Sackler Institute of Graduate Biomedical Sciences Open Program, a division of the NYU Graduate School of Arts and Sciences.
-With over 70 graduate training faculty and over 40 current students currently in the program (including MD/PhD candidates), it is the largest of the 13 Sackler training programs.
+With approximately 80 graduate training faculty and over 40 current students currently in the program (including MD/PhD candidates), it is the largest of the 13 Sackler training programs.

 For a concise overview of the program, including its curriculum and participating training faculty, please download our brochure.
 You can also contact representatives of the graduate program listed here.